yuvan-174/EXPERIMENT-02-INTERFACEING-A-DIGITAL-INPUT-TO-IOT-DEVELOPMENT-BOARD/README.md

 ## Result

-Interfacing a digital output with ARM microcontroller based IOT development is executed and the results are verified.
+Interfacing a digital Input (ir pair) with ARM microcontroller based IOT development is executed and the results are verified.